mluckydream/mluckydream/README.md

 ### Hi there 👋

 <img align="right" width="25%" auto src="https://i.imgur.com/kdKhgx6.gif">
-My name is Gloria, a student major in software engineering.
+My name is Gloria, major in software engineering，focuses on simulation modeling, model evaluation，optimization in supply chains, logistics, manufacturing, healthcare, and many other industries.
+I have a keen interest in Large Language Models (LLM), reinforcement learning(RL), front-end visualizationn, and GIS maps.

-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning Data Structures and Algorithms，RL，Streamlit.
 - 👯 I’m looking for people to practice my Coding with.
-- 🤔 I’m fluent in Chinese.
-- 💬 If you are learning Chinese and need help feel free to chat with me.
+- 💬 I'm fluently in Chinese, If you are learning Chinese and need help feel free to chat with me.
 - 📫 How to reach me: manzh@berkeley.edu
-- ⚡ Fun fact: Running、Reading
+- ⚡ Fun fact: Running, hiking, photography, and cycling

 ### 💪 Doing